The City of Oregon City

 You can see here how the neighborhoods are associated with the land and river.
 Thinking of a biking or walking tour?
 See a walk/bike map of Oregon City here.
 Interested in a GUIDED WALKING tour?
 We have that here.
 Interested in a GUIDED BIKE tour?
 We have that here.
 Interested in historic Oregon City or genealogy?
 The End of the Oregon Trail Center is developing a genealogy research center.
 With the cost of standard admission, you can access ancestry.com and other online resources through the genealogy computer in the third wagon of the exhibit.
 The journey of the Oregon Trail is an incredible event in the lives of real people.
 If you have a family story about the Oregon Trail, share it with them at HistoricOregonCity.org so they can include it in their digital collection and exhibit.

-Lastly, the people of Oregon City make it a delight.
+The people of Oregon City make it a delight.
 With so many entrepreneurs and opportunities for growth here, the sky is the limit.
+Did you know that Benchmark Knives has its 144,000 sq. ft manufacturing facility and corporate headquarters here?
 Read inspiring stories about the people of Oregon City in my BLOG.
 You can get a wonderful sense of the citizens’ connection to the land by visiting the Oregon City Farmers Market.
 Equally important as the “grown-ups” are our children!
 Our high school ranks within the top 20 in the state and even has an equestrian team, something you don’t find everywhere, which is just part of a larger robust sports program.

 Here is some information on Oregon City schools: